 You can create a new tab, run an application (in a tab or stand-alone) or move an existing console window to a Take Command tab window.

-You can attach, detach, rename, and close tabs, suspend or resume processes in the tab, and change the priority level of the process running in the tab window.
+You can attach, detach, rename, and close tabs, search for text in the tab window, suspend or resume processes in the tab, and change the priority level of the process running in the tab window.
+You can also enable or disable notifications, triggered on either activity or silence in the tab window (see NOTIFY for details).

 You can copy selected text to the clipboard or paste the clipboard contents to the application in the tab window.
 (Paste works by sending the contents of the clipboard to the tab window as a series of keystrokes, so it will work with any application that accepts input.)